AnyService-homes/.github/profile/README.md

 # 🏠 AnyService

-A web platform that connects users with local home service providers — plumbers, electricians, cleaners, and more.
+An app that connects users with local home service providers — plumbers, electricians, cleaners, and more.
 Helping people find trusted services quickly and easily.

 ---